 - SmartRing – It lights up one of 12 colours, the choice is yours.
 It is a small but nice touch that just makes the brush feel more personal.
 It is this that illuminates as 30 second intervals too and changes red as part of the pressure sensor configuration.

 - Box contents – A great box contents.
 You have almost everything you could need or want here to get up and running and make the most of what that Genius brush can offer.

 - Smart travel case – This just makes sense.
 A premium travel case for a premium brush.
 Not a cheap plastic case, one that looks and feels great and can charge your brush and smartphone too.

-- Oral-B app and position detection technology - This is a very modern, clever and interactive way to clean your teeth and make sure you do so properly.
+- Position detection technology – This is a very modern, clever and interactive way to clean your teeth and make sure you do so properly.

 - Price – This is not a cheap brush.
 It is the most premium so you are paying more for it and for many it may offer features that will never be used.

 - Design – It is solid on the whole and there is little to complain about other than the Black coloured brush still only having the option of white coloured brush heads.
 Black and white is a classic colour combination, but it would look much better if the brush head was colour matched to the brush body, Philips offer this.
 This goes for the accessories too.

 - App and position detection technology concept – as innovative and encouraging it is, the process of using and getting setup is timely and can feel overkill for a 2-3 minute tooth clean.
 You need to be dedicated to use it.

 - No wireless smart guide – A great accessory from the last generation of premium brushes, has a trick been missed leaving this small timer out of the box?
 (It does work with a wireless smartguide if you have one)